NURMADIHAH09/NURMADIHAH09/README.md

 - 👋 Hi, I’m @NURMADIHAH09
-- 🌱 I’m currently learning Mobile Computing in UiTM
+- 🌱 I’m currently learning Computer Science and Mobile Computing in UiTM Kuala Terengganu
-- 📫 Reach me via my student email

 <!---
 NURMADIHAH09/NURMADIHAH09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.